 After breakfast, embark on a 5 hour drive up into the High Song Chai Mountains of Ha Giang province.
 This drive has breathtaking views of jagged mountains, limestone cliffs, and virgin rainforests.
 Upon arrival in Hoang Su Phi, transfer to your hotel and remainder of the day is free at leisure.

-Day 6: Hoang Su phi to Ha Giang
+Day 6: Hoang Su Phi – Ha Giang City.

 Today you will take a 5-hour drive from Hoang Su Phi to the town of Bac Quang, and then to Vi Xuyen.
 The journey takes you past many villages inhabited by different hill tribe groups.
 This area, like most of Ha Giang, is inhabited by the H’Mong people.
 The H’mong ethnic group is believed to have migrated from southern China into Vietnam only over the last 300 years and today they live in villages throughout the north of the country.
 Stop en route to take picture of the wild nature.
 Lunch is provided in a local restaurant.
 After lunch, enjoy a light trek to Cao Banh villages of the Tay and Dao hill tribe groups.

-Day 7: Ha Giang – Quan Ba – Yen Minh
+Day 7: Ha Giang City – Quan Ba – Yen Minh.

 Leaving Ha Giang, you follow the road 4C.
 Driving the 46km uphill to the spectacular Quan Ba mountain pass takes about 3 hours including some stops along the way for visiting villages of the Tay and Hmong as well as taking photo of the stunning landscape.
 From the top of Quan Ba pass which is called the “Heaven Gate”, the panorama of Tam Son valley opens wide below which is highlighted with green rice fields and colorful flower farms, especially the TWIN HILLS beautifully set amongst immense and walled-up lime stone mountain.
 Process gradually downhill shortly to Tam Son town let at noon for lunch break.
 Afternoon trip begins with an hour walking to explore Nam Dam village of the Zao Ao Dai (Zao with long dress) who live their most traditional way in a beautiful village at the foot of Quan Ba mountain range.
 Then back to the road again for 42km road ride first downhill and then passing over Yen Minh pass.
 This portion of the road trip offers breathtaking scenery of the terraced fields, probably among the most beautiful ones in Vietnam.
 Arrival at the Thao Nguyen Hotel in Yen Minh town at about 4.30 to 5.00pm, check in hotel and spend the rest hours on your own to relax or explore this charming townlet.